mryap/fierce-robin/src/pages/about.md

 ---
 <!--StartFragment-->

+I am Shiao-Shyan.

+I start my career as webmaster and web designer, maintaining website for various sector and industry.
+At CNET Asia, I deal with email deliverability issues as an online advertising assistant.
+As a freelance web analyst working with marketing people, I bring the knowledge of SEO, Content, Re-targeting and A/B testing to drive web traffic, increase visibility, reach and conversion.

-Use my diverse skills, knowledge and experience as Digital Web Analyst, WordPress Developer, Online Marketing Assistant and Webmaster to help organisations to build online success with Digital Analytics and Conversion Optimization.
+With my diverse experience as Digital Web Analyst, WordPress Developer, Online Marketing Assistant and Webmaster, I can bring a holistic perspective and technical savviness to work on your online presence to add features, improve usability and search rankings, as well as maintenance.

-I have <mark>10-years experience</mark> in the internet industry.
-In my various role, I have worked with a diverse range of companies on internet-related projects with emphasis on developing websites and managing online marketing activities.

 <!--EndFragment-->

 <!--StartFragment-->

-Here are some career highlights
+Career highlights

 ### Conversion Rate Optimization

 * Involved an E-commerce rail model toy store (on-going)
 * Conducted A/B tests, achieved 47% improvement website sign-up for an online tax-return service using Visual Website Optimizer